 The WSI Experience Centre and Site Office are located on Eaton Road with left in-left out access/egress from The Northern Road.
 The Experience Centre is a community engagement and education hub, allowing visitors to discover how WSI will help shape the future of Western Sydney.
 The Site Office is the primary office location for field-based and site office-based personnel in the vicinity of the Airport Site.
-Figure 3 shows the SEP relative to the overall Airport Site.
+Figure 2 shows the relevant site entry point relative to the overall Airport Site.

-Figure 3: Location of Experience Centre and WSA Main Site Office Entry Point
+Figure 2: Location of Experience Centre and WSA Main Site Office Entry Point